 “The store founder was an RVer and the general policy remains that RVers can spend one night free in a store parking lot.
 You get some rest, maybe shop a bit and move on early in the morning.

 How will this app help you?
 RVer or not, this app shows all Walmart locations in US and Canada.
 Use it to find shopping now and for RVing later.

 Want to know where every Walmart is located and which ones have been reported to allow and don’t allow overnight parking?

 Filter map to see if has fuel, pharmacy, garden center, a restaurant and much more.

-By using the app, it will ask you to update any information to help others who may want to park there.
+This particular Walmart overnight parking app is also crowd sourced.
+It will ask you to update any information to help other RV travelers who may want to park overnight at a particular Walmart.

 1. Stay one night only!

 5. Don’t use hydraulic jacks on soft surfaces or asphalt.

 6. Always leave area cleaner than you found it.

 7. Purchase gas, food or supplies to show gratitude and appreciation.